Motorola Droid: Geographic launch information

-The launch countries for the Motorola Milestone included Germany, Italy and Argentina on November 9, 2009.
+The launch countries for the Motorola Milestone included Germany, Italy, and Argentina on November 9, 2009.
 Other European countries soon followed.

 Joining this trend, a new, North American, version of the Motorola Milestone was released in Canada in February 2010.
 This new version supports 3G bands II and V instead of bands I and VIII so it is compatible with Rogers, Bell, and Telus in Canada, and with AT&T and T-Mobile (2G Only) in the US.
 At this time, Motorola Milestone is only available from Telus.
 The Milestone is also available in the U.S. from several regional GSM carriers, like Cincinnati Bell.

 United Kingdom

 The phone was launched in the United Kingdom on Thursday December 10, 2009, as the Motorola Milestone.
 The exclusive sales outlet for the phone, eXpansys, reported that all stocks of the phone had completely sold out within 3 hours of its debut.
-The sell-out was considered a major victory for Motorola, which has had little success with its prior Windows Mobile-based phones, and had been counting on Android-based phones for future growth.
+The sell-out was considered a major victory for Motorola, which had had little success with its prior Windows Mobile-based phones, and had been counting on Android-based phones for future growth.

 Middle East

-The phone was launched in the Middle East in 2010, however it included a serious limitation as Google prohibited access to its Android Market application for most of Middle Eastern countries.
+The phone was launched in the Middle East in 2010, it included a serious limitation as Google prohibited access to its Android Market application for most Middle Eastern countries.
 No reasonable alternative was provided by Google.

 Asia, India

 The Milestone was launched in Hong Kong on December 21, 2009, as the sixth Android device in the region for HKD 4,680 with an 8 GB microSDHC card included.
-This version is in English but supports Chinese hand writing that originated from the Motorola MING and pinyin input method.
+This version is in English but supports Chinese handwriting that originated from the Motorola MING and pinyin input method.
 While MOTONAV is included, it does not work and is not officially supported.
 The phone can be updated to Android 2.1 since Q1 2010, the update features a Chinese user interface and more Chinese input methods such as Changjie.
 The Milestone launched in India on 30 March 2010, priced at 32,000 INR, approximately US$680.